tehmaze/classified/README.md

 # Classified data scanner

-This is work in progress.
-You can use this utility to scan for classified or sensitive data, such as PAN information, SSL keys, pcap dumps and so on.
+Classified is a fast forensic tool that aids in scanning for sensitive data, such as unencrypted PAN (Primary Account Number) data, passwords, network traffic dumps, and so on.
+You can use this utility to assist in getting and maintaining PCI DSS compliance.

 ## Requirements